See all How-To Articles

 If you have a workbook that contains a lot of named ranges, you can use those range names in alternative locations or formulas in your Excel file.

-1. First, select the cell where you wish the range name to be pasted.
+1. First, select the cell where you want to paste the range name.

-2. In the Ribbon, select Formulas > Defined Names > Use in Formula > Paste Names…
+2. In the Ribbon, go to Formulas > Defined Names > Use in Formula > Paste Names…

 PasteRangeNames Ribbon